-- (1) As the implementation dates of the SOGL76, CACM 35 and CACM 74 methodologies are unknown at the time of writing this report, it is not possible to deduce a target date by when the foreseeable grounds would be fully alleviated. - (2) Yet it can be fairly assumed that not all four required methodologies will be implemented prior to 2022, implying Elia will submit a request for derogation for the period Jan 1st 2021 until Dec 31st 2021. - (3) The implementation of the Core DA CCM in 2021 is expected to decrease the extent of the derogation.
+- (1) In 2021 a request for derogation for excessive loopflows will be submitted for the period Jan 1st 2022 until Dec 31st 2022.
+The go-live of the Core DA CCM in Feb 2022 is expected to decrease the extent of the derogation.
 The exact impact cannot be quantified at this stage as the outcome depends on a regional process which is being developed and tested.
-However, the methodological approach that was proposed for 2020 to compute the level of minRAM is very likely to be reconducted for 2021.
-This approach will directly take into account the improvements brought by the Core DA CCM in terms of reduction of loop flows, by increasing accordingly the minRAM target that will be applied on Belgian CNECs.
+However, the methodological approach that was proposed for 2021 (and previously 2020) to compute the level of minRAM will be continued in 2022.
+This approach will directly take into account the improvements brought by the Core DA CCM in terms of reduction of loop flows, by increasing accordingly the minRAM target that will be applied on Belgian CNECs. - (2) In the years to come, the implementation of the listed Core methodologies is to be further monitored as it is driving the evaluation of the need for derogation for excessive loopflows.